sworrl/pi_backend/README.md

 Solution: Ensure ups_status.py is running in continuous mode in the background.
 You can start it manually for testing: python3 /path/to/pi_backend/ups_status.py -c.
 For persistent logging, set it up as a systemd service if you haven't already done so (this would be a manual systemd unit creation not currently covered by setup.py but is a planned enhancement).

-Animated SVGs / Advanced Visualizations:

-Symptom: Animated SVGs are not appearing in the README.md.

-Cause: Direct generation of complex animated SVGs within Markdown or by this model is not currently supported.

-Solution: This feature is not implemented.
-For animated visualizations, you would typically use external tools to generate the SVG and then link to it or embed it, or use JavaScript animation libraries in your frontend.

 🤝 Contributing
 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on the GitHub repository.